Star Rapid is fully committed to implementing Industry 4.0 practices to create a lean and intelligent manufacturing solution for our customers.

 How do these principles work together?
 6S is used to establish and maintain an orderly workplace, clearly labeled and rationally laid out, without clutter or waste.
 From this, it follows that each employee takes responsibility to consistently apply habits of orderliness and discipline in their daily work.
 And as orderliness becomes habitual, it inspires the workforce to constantly improve, even in small and incremental steps.
 Kaizen sets the groundwork on which intelligent manufacturing is built.

 Smart manufacturing places a premium on the collection of large amounts of data in real time.
-This data is shared between manufacturing cells, processing equipment and operators by being linked to a central computerized database, either via physical cables or wirelessly.
+This data gets shared between manufacturing cells, processing equipment and operators by being linked to a central computerized database, either via physical cables or wirelessly.

 So the next step in intelligent manufacturing is to make sure that all relevant devices and products are talking to each other and that this information is available to operators so they can make smart decisions based upon it.

 Once there is an ecosystem of connected devices sharing data, operators can access this information via a variety of terminals, displays or other digital interfaces.
-From this point of access they see at a glance the status of the task they are working on, and its relationship to the entire product flow.
+From this point of access they see at a glance the status of the task they are working on and its relationship to the entire product flow.

 Operator input at any point in the production cycle will immediately register throughout the system, updating metrics like inventory in stock, machine status and load, product lead time , and any other criteria that management has defined as essential to company performance.